5.10 Source¶

 - a web URL,

-- or a virtual source (Wikimedia Commons, Pixabay, Openclipart).
+- or a virtual source (Wikimedia Commons, Pixabay, Openclipart, PnPInk Assets).

 Use local files for stable, reproducible builds where assets are versioned with the project.